jqbaena/myReads/README.md

 # MyReads Project

 This is the first project of Udacity's React Nanodegree.
 The aim of this app is to consolidate the fundamentals of ReactJS.
 The user has a collection of books avaialable in which new books can be added to different sections like 'read', 'want to read' or 'currently reading'.
-The search is limited to the API provided from Udacity.
+The search is limited to the API provided by Udacity.
 I have not writted the CSS of this project.

 The following sources of information have been used in order to solve this project:
 	React official documentation: https://reactjs.org/docs/getting-started.html